jor-/matrix-decomposition/doc/source/errors.rst

 Errors
 ======

-This is an overview about the exceptions that could arise in this package.
+This is an overview about the exceptions that could arise in this library.
 They are available in `matrix.errors`:

 If a matrix should be decomposed with `matrix.decompose` and the desired decomposition is not computable, the following exceptions can be raised:

 NoDecompositionPossibleError
 ----------------------------
-.. autoclass:: matrix.errors.NoDecompositionPossibleError
+.. autoexception:: matrix.errors.NoDecompositionPossibleError
     :show-inheritance:

 NoDecompositionPossibleWithProblematicSubdecompositionError
 -----------------------------------------------------------
-.. autoclass:: matrix.errors.NoDecompositionPossibleWithProblematicSubdecompositionError
+.. autoexception:: matrix.errors.NoDecompositionPossibleWithProblematicSubdecompositionError
     :show-inheritance:

 NoDecompositionPossibleTooManyEntriesError
 ------------------------------------------
-.. autoclass:: matrix.errors.NoDecompositionPossibleTooManyEntriesError
+.. autoexception:: matrix.errors.NoDecompositionPossibleTooManyEntriesError
     :show-inheritance:

 NoDecompositionConversionImplementedError
 -----------------------------------------
-.. autoclass:: matrix.errors.NoDecompositionConversionImplementedError
+.. autoexception:: matrix.errors.NoDecompositionConversionImplementedError
     :show-inheritance: